samdevv/samdevv/README.md

 ### Hi there 👋 ,Am a Software Developer based in Nairobi Kenya.Am proficient in Programming and Payments Integrations such as MPESA and Cards.
+Programming languages include PHP,Node Js,Python(Flask) for server side and  Vue Js,React Angular for front-end.
+I have also worked on blockchain applications for wallet creations,tokensa transfer and in Solidity forsmart contracts writing.
+Am passionate about learning and trying new technology.

 <!--
 **samdevv/samdevv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.